couchbaselabs/ToDoLite-iOS/tutorial.md

 ### Getting started

-Download the starter project of ToDoLite [here](https://github.com/couchbaselabs/ToDoLite-iOS/archive/workshop/starter_project.zip).
+Download the starter project of ToDoLite [here][1].
 Open the app in Xcode and run it on the simulator.

 In the next section, we’ll start building the data models for the application.

 Every step of the tutorial are saved to a branch on the GitHub repository.
 If you find yourself in trouble and want to skip a step or catch up, you can just check out to the next branch.
-For example, to start at `step4`:
+To start the workshop, checkout on `workshop/starter`:

-	git checkout refactor/workshop_prep
+	git checkout workshop/starter

 In the source code, you will find comments to help locate where the missing code is meant to go.
 For example:

-	// WORKSHOP STEP 1: missing method to save a new List doc
+	// WORKSHOP STEP 1: creating a database

 ### Introduction

 The topics below are the fundamental aspects of Couchbase Mobile.
-If you understand all of them and their purposes, you’ll be in a very good spot after ready this tutorial.
+If you understand all of them and their purposes, you’ll be in a very good spot after reading this tutorial.

 - document: the primary entity stored in a database
 - revision: with every change to a document, we get a new revision